TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/dart/index.md

 {% endraw %}

-Bubble Sort in Dart was written by:
+[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Dart](https://sampleprograms.io/languages/dart) was written by:

 - Paddy

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 18 2019 23:49:10.
 The solution was first committed on Oct 18 2019 23:40:28.
 As a result, documentation below may be outdated.